 2018 - a rookie in the British GT Championship

 In 2018, Turner stayed with Beechdean AMR but in the British GT Championship.
-He would share the #99 Aston Martin V12 Vantage GT3 with Andrew Howard.
-It would be Turner first full season in the national GT championship so, at the age 43, he could be considered as a rookie.
+He was sharing the #99 Aston Martin V12 Vantage GT3 with Andrew Howard.
+It was Turner's first full season in the national GT championship so, at the age 43, he could be considered as a rookie.
+He was on a podium three times, finishing fifth in the points.